FIX9NAI/Ping-pong/README.md

 - Find the .exe file
 - Open and enjoy the game

+# Author
-# Good game, author FIX9NAI
+FIX9NAI

+# License
+This project is licensed Creative Commons Zero v1.0 Universal

+# Enjoy the game! 🏓